feklistoff/CarND-Catch-Run-Away-Car-UKF/README.md

 2. Make a build directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./UnscentedKF`

+## Interscept a car

+The run away car is sensed by a stationary sensor, that is able to measure both noisy lidar and radar data.
+The capture vehicle  need to use these measurements to close in on the run away car.
+To capture the run away car the capture vehicle needs to come within `0.1` unit distance of its position.
+However the capture car and the run away car have the same max velocity, so if the capture vehicle wants to catch the car, it will need to predict where the car will be ahead of time.
+If we just predict the current position of the runaway vehicle we will never catch it.

+In order to complete the task we need to predict the position of the vehicle in the future using the current estimated state.
+So, at first, we predict position of the target car far into the future using already defined `Prediction` function inside Kalman Filter and passing it big `delta t`, and later when we get closer, in order not to overshoot the target, we predict near future (passing smaller `delta t`).

 ## Results